 - Absolute chaos

 So for pool swimming, a tiny little pair of goggles no bigger than contact lenses through which only a pinhole of light squeaks through is fine.
 But for open-water swimming, we need to see the whole world around us, we need to have as little distortion as possible, we need to see out of the water (sighting), and we need to expect that at some point, we will probably be hit in the face.
+(For help with picking the right goggles for the right day, the Gear Guru has made you this guide.)
 When it’s time to look for your best triathlon swim goggles, there are five big rules:

 - Fit is king – The nicest, most expensive, most fully featured pair of goggles doesn’t mean anything if it leaks.
 Be prepared to send back, try out, or donate a few pairs of goggles before you get it right.
 There is an exception on the fit-roulette rule below, but even custom goggles aren’t perfect.